 Sydney > Gold Coast

 Straight outta Sydney and our first stop was Newcastle.
 Really we were retracing some of Michael’s tracks from his bike trip, 8 years previous.
-From Newcastle we jumped up to Coffs Harbour to stay with a lovely young lady called Sarah, who had taken Michael and his pals in, again when he did his bike trip all those years ago!
+From Newcastle we jumped up to Coffs Harbour to stay with a lovely young lady called Sarah, who had taken Michael and his pals in during their bike trip.

 Next stop Byron Bay.
 We watched a beautiful sunrise from the most easterly point in Australia, to be fair, the sunsets were pretty awesome too!